serenity-is/docs/tutorials/courses/README.md

 Remove the following files (they are not needed when StudentCourses is managed as a detail grid):

-StudentCoursesPage.cs

-StudentCoursesPage.tsx
+- `StudentCoursesPage.cs`
+- `StudentCoursesPage.tsx`

-Also, if there is a menu item defined for StudentCourses in the Navigation.cs file, remove it.
+Also, if there is a menu item defined for StudentCourses in the navigation file (Sergen generates one in `CourseDBNavigation.cs`), remove that line.

+> **Note:** After you rename `StudentCoursesGrid.tsx` to `StudentCoursesEditor.tsx` in the next step, the old `StudentCoursesDialog.tsx` is no longer referenced and can also be deleted.

 After making these changes, rebuild the project.